 Off Campus Study Program

-Students need to be aware that disability laws differ outside the USA so level of accessibility and accommodations vary among programs; flexibility may be needed.
+Students need to be aware that disability laws differ outside the USA so level of accessibility and accommodations vary among programs and countries; flexibility may be needed.
 In some situations, transportation, technology, architecture, and overall infrastructure may be inaccessible to people with certain types of disabilities.
 For this reason, students need to disclose to SDS their disability-related needs as early as possible in the application process.
 This allows adequate time to assess needs, determine possibilities, and identify locations that are conducive to the student's disability-related needs, and make any necessary advance arrangements.
 While students with disabilities are expected to take an active role in initiating a discussion about their intention to participate in an off-campus study program, assistance is available in helping students determine program fit, course selection, and ways in which personal needs might be addressed.